mrsalty/ncontract/README.md

     }
 ```

-It will generate an html report :
+It will generate this html report :

 <img src="/report1.png" alt="NContract html report">